About the project

 United States Naval Academy / 2023

 Our immense gratitude goes to CDR Jason Duff for his vision, leadership, partnership, and for bringing us back to Annapolis with a trio of projects: Rum and Vodka, Theater of War: Ajax, and Tape.
-Image curtesy USNA by Kolkowski.
+Image courtesy USNA by Kolkowski.

 Bryan Doerries facilitates Rum and Vodka